sbdzdz/python-katas/README.md

 There are communities that use jamcoins as a form of currency.
 When sending someone a jamcoin, it is polite to prove that the jamcoin is legitimate by including a nontrivial divisor of that jamcoin's interpretation in each base from 2 to 10.
 For convenience, these divisors must be expressed in base 10.

-Given *J* and *N*, produce *J* different jamcoins of length *N*, along with proof that they are legitimate.
+Given `J` and `N`, produce `J` different jamcoins of length `N`, along with proof that they are legitimate.

 #### Counting sheep
 Bleatrix "Trotter" the sheep has devised a strategy that helps her fall asleep faster.
-First, she picks a number *N*.
-Then she starts naming *N*, *2N*, *3N*, and so on.
+First, she picks a number `N`.
+Then she starts naming `N`, `2N`, `3N`, and so on.
 Whenever she names a number, she thinks about all of the digits in that number.
 She keeps track of which digits she has seen at least once so far as part of any number she has named.
 Once she has seen each of the ten digits at least once, she will fall asleep.
-Knowing 'N', print the last number Bleatrix will see before falling asleep.
+Knowing `N`, print the last number Bleatrix will see before falling asleep.
 If the poor sheep will count forever, print INSOMNIA instead.

 #### File fix-it
 Given a list of paths of existing directories on a Unix system and a list of paths of new directories, output the minimal number of `mkdir` commands required to create the new directories.
 For example, given: